 Update Debian Before Installing Microsoft Edge

 Before adding a new third-party repository, update your existing Debian packages so the base system is current.
-This reduces the chance of dependency conflicts when APT pulls in Microsoft Edge and its required libraries.
-Run the following command to refresh the package index and apply any available upgrades:
+This reduces the chance of dependency conflicts when APT pulls in Microsoft Edge:

 sudo apt update && sudo apt upgrade

-This runs interactively so you can review and confirm the package changes.
-Add -y if you want to accept upgrades non-interactively (for example, sudo apt update && sudo apt upgrade -y).
+This command runs interactively so you can review package changes before confirming.
+For non-interactive upgrades in scripted deployments, add the -y flag (for example, sudo apt update && sudo apt upgrade -y).

-APT uses GPG keys to verify that packages really come from the repository they claim to originate from.
-Import the Microsoft signing key from the official ASCII-armored source and store it in a dedicated keyring under /usr/share/keyrings so you can reference it from the repository configuration:
+Next, APT uses GPG keys to verify that packages come from the repository they claim to originate from.
+Import the Microsoft signing key and store it in a dedicated keyring under /usr/share/keyrings:

 Before trusting the key, verify its fingerprint against Microsoft’s published value to ensure authenticity.
 After saving the keyring locally, display the fingerprint: